HRKimLab/libkm/README.md

 Plot time course and save the results.
 Combime the results and plot population time courses.

 ## [libutil](https://github.com/hkim09/libkm/tree/master/libutil)
-A collection of misc functions used in the two libraries
+A collection of misc functions

 #### dependencies